Professor, Mathematics Education

 Prior to joining UIC, Chval served in a variety of leadership roles at the University of Missouri including the Joanne H. Hook Dean’s Chair in Educational Renewal, Associate Dean for Academic Affairs, and Co-Director of the Missouri Center for Mathematics and Science Teacher Education.
 She also served as the Acting Section Head for the Teacher Professional Continuum Program in the Division of Elementary, Secondary and Informal Science at the National Science Foundation (NSF).
 Early in her career, Dean Chval worked in the Department of Mathematics, Statistics, & Computer Science and the College of Education at UIC from 1989-2001 as the co-Director on mathematics curriculum development projects and systemic change projects funded by NSF and the Illinois State Board of Education while she earned her graduate degrees.

 Dean Chval is a respected scholar and leader in her field.
 She authored or co-authored more than 70 publications.
-She has secured more than $20 million in funding as a PI or Co-PI including NSF funding for the Center for the Study of Mathematics Curriculum, Researching Science and Mathematics Teacher Learning in Alternative Certification Models, and All Learn Mathematics.
-Additionally, she is the recipient of the prestigious NSF Early Career Award, titled A Study of Strategies and Social Processes that Facilitate the Participation of Latino English Language Learners in Elementary Mathematics Classroom Communities and currently serves as a Co-PI on the NSF-funded Collaborative Research: Parents, Teachers, and Multilingual Children Collaborating on Mathematics Together.
+She has secured more than $20 million in funding as a PI or Co-PI including NSF funding for the Center for the Study of Mathematics Curriculum, Researching Science and Mathematics Teacher Learning in Alternative Certification Models, All Learn Mathematics, and Collaborative Research: Parents, Teachers, and Multilingual Children Collaborating on Mathematics Together.
+Additionally, she is the recipient of the prestigious NSF Early Career Award, titled A Study of Strategies and Social Processes that Facilitate the Participation of Latino English Language Learners in Elementary Mathematics Classroom Communities.

 Dean Chval’s research accomplishments and scholarly production have been recognized nationally and internationally and demonstrated through her service in leadership capacities for multiple organizations.
 She served as chair of the NCTM Research Committee for two years where her responsibilities included defining strategic actions and policy directions for the mathematics education research community.
 She led an effort to establish a process for defining grand challenges in mathematics education to consider how substantial collective interdisciplinary research efforts could come together to create solutions with significant and lasting impact.
 She served on the National Academies of Sciences, Engineering, and Medicine Committee Consensus Study on Supporting English Learners in STEM Subjects and chaired the Executive Committee of AERA’s Consortium of University and Research Institutions.